 Other available sorting options are straightforward and they sort results according to:

-At the moment, the search engine in the Libraries supports two search commands that you can use to narrow down the search results:
+At the moment, the search engine in the Libraries supports three search commands that you can use to narrow down the search results:

 2. Faceted Search